MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_03B_Working_with_Windows_PowerShell_Pipeline.md

 The main tasks for this exercise are:

 1. Update Active Directory user information.
-1. Generate files listing the Active Directory users in the IT department
+1. Generate files listing the Active Directory users in the IT department.

 ### Task 1: Update Active Directory user information